ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+&#x27;
+Cdbioos Fun.— The nnmiier of languages
+tPl In the world smonnt to 3034.
+The
+inhabitar* »3ie globe profess more than
-^The number of men is
+1000 diSerent rel&#x27;r^The number of men is
 abont eqnxl to women.
 D6 average of
 human life is about 28 jam- D9 cn»rter
 die pn(rrioas to the ace of seven years